DimaBobyr/Dima_Dilay/README.md

-- 👋 Hi, I’m @SputnikValidator
+- 👋 Hi, wir are Dilay Validator
-- 👀 I’m interested in ...crypto
+- 👀 Wir interested in ...crypto
-- 🌱 I’m currently learning ..deutsch.
-- 💞️ I’m looking to collaborate on ..ukrainians.
+- 💞️ I’m looking to collaborate with other validators, projects and active participants
-- 📫 How to reach me ...